relevance/relevance_rails/README.md

 # RelevanceRails

 Rails application generator built on [AppScrolls](http://appscrolls.org/).
-Ships with a stack of opinionated srolls to run by default.
+Ships with a stack of opinionated scrolls to run by default.

 ## Installation